NORTHERN PERU BIRDING TOUR

 Interesting hummingbirds attracted to lodge feeders include Green-fronted Lancebill, Amethyst-throated Sunangel, Greenish Pufflet, Emerald-bellied Puffleg, Mountain Velvetbreast, Sword-billed Hummingbird, and Chestnut-breasted Coronet.

-We may visit nearby Fundo Alto Nieva.
+We may also visit nearby Fundo Alto Nieva one evening.
 This reserve is the most reliable site for seeing the mysterious Long-whiskered Owlet, a tiny highly localized owlet almost never seen until 2007.
 Thanks to research by local rangers, a few territories are now identified where this prized species is regularly seen.
 Trails through the white-sand forest in the reserve offer possibilities such as Speckle-chested Piculet, Rusty-tinged Antpitta, Ochre-fronted Antpitta, Cinnamon-breasted Tody-Tyrant, Johnson's Tody-Flycatcher, White-capped Tanager, and the rare Yellow-scarfed Tanager.
 Hummingbird feeders offer the best place in Peru to see the prized Royal Sunangel and the rare Rufous-vented Whitetip.
-Night at Owlet Lodge.
+Nights at Owlet Lodge.

-Depart for a private nature reserve near Aguas Verdes.
+We'll depart early for a private nature reserve near Aguas Verdes.
 A blind near some feeders offers views of usually difficult species such as Cinereous Tinamou, Little Tinamou, Rufous-breasted Wood-Quail, and Orange-billed Sparrow.
 Nearby hummingbird feeders attract Blue-fronted Lancebill, Many-spotted Hummingbird, occasionally Little Woodstar, Sapphire-spangled Emerald, Reddish Hermit, and Gray-breasted Sabrewing.
 Nearby forests feature Peruvian Warbling-Antbird, Zimmer's Antbird, Yellow-margined Flycatcher, Short-crested Flycatcher, Orange-backed Troupial, Black-bellied Tanager, Golden-eared Tanager, and Guira Tanager.
-Afternoon transfer to Moyobamba with birding stops en route as time permits.
+Afternoon transfer to Moyobamba with birding stops en route as time permits to look for Pale-eyed Blackbird and Black-billed Seed-Finch.
 Night at Waqanki Lodge.

-All day birding Plataforma area.
+Early this morning we'll drive a rough road to Plataforma, the most accessible site in the world to see the highly localized endemic Scarlet-banded Barbet.
+The transfer may take some time depending on road conditions.
+Lately, conditions have been much improved.
+Rest of the day birding Plataforma area.
 Trails can be very muddy so rubber boots are advisable.
-The barbet is reliably seen at Plataforma but may take some time to find.
+The barbet is reliably seen at Plataforma but is not especially easy to find.
 Also present is the recently discovered Plataforma Antbird, a second target species there.
 Other good species likely to be seen include Rose-fronted Parakeet, Chestnut-tipped Toucanet, Wire-crested Thorntail, Rufous-breasted Antthrush, Short-tailed Antthrush, Rufous-rumped Foliage-gleaner, Gray-tailed Piha, Yungas Manakin, Foothill Schiffornis, Amazonian Umbrellabird, and Blue-browed Tanager.
 Early evening birding could well produce views of Foothill Screech-Owl near the lodge.
-Night at nearby guesthouse.
+Night at nearby La Flor Cafe.

 Morning birding the forest reserve, another chance at both target species before returning to Tarapoto in the afternoon.
 Night at hotel in Tarapoto.

 The Cordillera Escalera north of Tarapoto, also known as the Tarapoto Tunnel area, is an important lowland birding site north of Tarapoto featuring a mix of lowland and foothill species.
 Birding on either side of the 100m long tunnel is mainly along the road in remnant forest patches.
 The most desired target species is the seldom seen Dotted Tanager.
 Other interesting species include Koepcke's Hermit at feeders at Aconabikh Centre, the near endemic Rose-fronted Parakeet, and others such as Ocellated Woodcreeper, Fiery-throated Fruiteater, and Oriole Blackbird.
-Late afternoon flight to Lima for connection with international flights home.
+Around mid-day we'll visit Aconabikh Center to view hummingbirds at the feeders.
+The main target species is Koepcke's Hermit, normally very difficult to find but lately coming to feeders there.
+Also present are Gould's Jewelfront and with some luck the scarce Black-throated Brilliant.
+There are also forest trails at Aconabikh Center where Golden-headed Manakins display on a lek.
+If we encounter an army ant swarm, we have a good chance of seeing White-plumed Antbird and maybe even the seldom seen Hairy-crested Antbird.
+From there we'll return to Tarapoto for an early evening flight to Lima in time to connectection with international flights home.
 End of tour at Lima Airport.

 Arrive home from overnight flight.